-Project Management is the practise of overseeing the planning, organisation, and implementation of a project to deliver the best business results effectively.
-A project is a temporary endeavour designed to produce a unique product, service or result with a defined beginning and end.
+Project Management is the practice of overseeing the planning, organization, and implementation of a project to deliver the best business results effectively.
+A project is a temporary endeavor designed to produce a unique product, service or result with a defined beginning and end.
 It should clearly define scope, resources, time, and budget.
 The temporary nature of a project stands in contrast with business as usual (or operations), which are repetitive, permanent, or semi-permanent functional activities to produce products or services.

 Project Management with Meraki International is all this and more.
 We work with our clients on every aspect of project management – we view our clients’ successes as our own successes, so we put our heart and soul into making sure that your projects will be successful.
 Meraki International works with you, your team, and stakeholders to ensure your project will achieve business results.